gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Install-AIPScanner.md

 Specifies a **PSCredential** object for the account to run the Azure Information Protection Scanner service.
 For the user name, use the following format: Domain\Username.
 You are prompted for a password.

 To obtain a PSCredential object, use the [Get-Credential](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/get-credential) cmdlet.
 For more information, type `Get-Help Get-Cmdlet`.

+This account must be an Active Directory account that requires the following:

+- **Log on locally** right.
+This right is required for the installation and configuration of the scanner, but not for operation.
+You can remove this right after you have confirmed that the scanner can discover, classify, and protect files.

+- **Log on as a service** right.
+This right is required for the installation, configuration, and operation of the scanner.

+- For labels that apply or remove protection: The account must be synchronized to Azure AD and have an email account.
+In addition, this account must be a super user for the Azure Rights Management service.
+For more information about super users, see [Configuring super users for Azure Rights Management and discovery services or data recovery](https://docs.microsoft.com/information-protection/deploy-use/configure-super-users).

+- Access to the data repositories to scan: Read permissions for discovery mode only (files are not classified or protected).
+Read and Write permissions for applying labels that meet the conditions in the Azure Information Protection policy.

 ```yaml
 Type: PSCredential